 So instead of spamming the crap out of people.

 You ask if they want to hear more from you.

 And this approach has so many benefits.

-3) Establish Long-Term Relationships: treat people their inbox with respect, and they’ll start to respect you.
+- Establish Long-Term Relationships: treat peoples inbox with respect, and they’ll start to respect you.

 Let me show you how you apply this in Messenger.

 When someone joins your Facebook Messenger Bot, you ask them if they want to receive your tips/tricks/whatever.

 And can you guess how many people say yes?